On the $P$-vertex problem in Bipartite Graphs: On the converse of Theorem

-Therefore, $G$ is a balanced bipartite graph. \end{pf} \begin{rem} An immediate consequence of the \thmref{balanced} is that any unbalanced bipartite graph fails to satisfy property~$(P)$.
-Thus, balance is a necessary structural requirement for bipartite graphs to satisfy property~$(P)$.
+\begin{rem} An immediate consequence of \thmref{balanced} is that any unbalanced bipartite graph does not satisfy property (P).
+In particular, balance is a necessary structural condition for a bipartite graph to have property (P). \end{rem} As an immediate consequence, we obtain the following. \begin{cor} Any bipartite graph of odd order does not have property (P). \end{cor} We now characterize two well-known classes of bipartite graphs in terms of property (P).